Shyamsaibethina/Shyamsaibethina/README.md

 ### Hi there 👋

 Here are some things I've made:
-* [mathgenerator](https://github.com/lukew3/mathgenerator) - A math problem generator with a large variety of problem types, usable as a python package.
-* [CourtReport](https://github.com/Shyamsaibethina/courtreport) - An iOS and MacOS that displays nearby courts with important information, made with Swift and SwiftUI
+* [CourtReport](https://github.com/Shyamsaibethina/courtreport) - An iOS and MacOS that displays nearby courts with information such as weather, types of courts available, amount of courts, whether the courts are indoor, and time it takes to get to the courts.
+Made with Swift and SwiftUI